AnWeber/vscode-httpyac/.github/CONTRIBUTING.md

 ## Issues

-If you just want some help or a detail question, please post a question to [Disucssions](https://github.com/AnWeber/vscode-httpyac/discussions/new).
-Questions that include an example and/ or the full error message are more likely to receive responses.
+If you just want some help or a detail question, please post a question to [Discussions](https://github.com/AnWeber/vscode-httpyac/discussions/new).
+Questions that include an example and/or the full error message are more likely to receive responses.

 **If you have discovered a bug or have a feature suggestion, please [create an issue on GitHub](https://github.com/AnWeber/vscode-httpyac/issues/new).**
 **Please note that httpyac provides a [plugin interface.](https://httpyac.github.io/plugins/#getting-started)**